1. Does OHIP cover the cost?

 - Midwives work at clinics where most of the care in pregnancy is done

-- Midwives often help women labour at home prior to moving into hospital, if a hospital birth is planned
+- Midwives may help women in active labour at home prior to moving into hospital, if a hospital birth is planned

 - At Sages-Femmes Rouge Valley Midwives, about 20% of births take place at home, with 2 midwives in attendance

-- Midwives do visits at home several times in the first 1-2 weeks after the birth to assess the health of parent and baby, and to assist with establishing breastfeeding
+- Midwives do a few visits at home in the first 1-2 weeks after the birth to assess the health of parent and baby, and to assist with establishing breastfeeding

 10. Do I have to breastfeed if I have midwife?

 No, it is a client’s choice.
-But, in midwifery care, those who choose to breastfeed have a high success rate because:
+But, in midwifery care, those who choose to breastfeed have a higher success rate because: